This degree programme is about gaining the knowledge and understanding of three key areas in relation to food production and consumption.

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-•Studying for a Food Quality, Safety and Nutrition with Professional Studies degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Studying for a Food Science and Nutrition with Professional Studies degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.

 Although the majority of our graduates are interested in pursuing careers in the food industry or health promotion, some develop careers in a wide range of other sectors.
 The following is a list of the major career sectors that have attracted our graduates in recent years: